SRDF extends URDF with semantic information for planning, collision handling, and operation.

 sign_corrections: [1, 1, 1, 1, 1, 1]

-Robot External Positioner (REP)
+Robot with External Positioner (REP)